Engr-Daniel/50-days-50-DataScience-Projects/README.md

 # 50-days-50-DataScience-Projects
-These projects are the projects contain in UDEMY 50-days-50-DataScience-Projects Course.

 # In This repo, I will be going through the projects one after the other as listed below: